CorvusPrudens/Firewheel/DESIGN_DOC.md

 * Spawn an audio stream with the chosen input/output devices (or `None` which specifies to use the default device).
     * If the device is not found, try falling back to the default audio device first before returning an error (if the user specified that they want to fall back).
     * If no default device is found, try falling back to a "dummy" audio device first before returning an error (if the user specified that they want to fall back).
 If the backend does not support dummy devices, then emulate an audio stream by spawning a thread manually.
-* While the stream is running, the realtime clock should be updated accordingly before calling `FirewheelProcessor::process()`.
+* While the stream is running, the internal clock should be updated accordingly before calling `FirewheelProcessor::process()`.
 (See the `Clocks and Events` section below.)
 * If an error occurs, notify the user of the error when they call the `update()` method.
 From there the user can decide how to respond to the error (try to reconnect, fallback to a different device, etc.)

 ## Engine Lifecycle